MDNDDD/GraphHET/README.md

 GraphHET is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs), [GPU-oriented Packed Memory Array](https://github.com/desert0616/gpma_demo) (GPMA+) to store graphs in GPU memory.

-We have implemented 5 graph analysis algorithms on both CPUs and GPUs to date: Breadth-First Search (BFS), PageRank (PR), Weakly Connected Components (WCC), Community Detection using Label Propagation (CDLP), Single-Source Shortest Paths (SSSP).
+We have implemented 5 graph analysis algorithms on both CPUs and GPUs to date: Breadth-First Search (BFS), Single-Source Shortest Paths (SSSP), Weakly Connected Components (WCC), PageRank (PR), Community Detection using Label Propagation (CDLP).
 The pseudo codes of these algorithms can be found in the end of [the LDBC Graphalytics Benchmark handbook](https://arxiv.org/pdf/2011.15028).
 Nevertheless, our implementations are optimized for parallel computation, and may be considerably different from these pseudo codes.

 ## Code File structures